nicholaslima/nicholaslima/README.md

 Hello I'm a web developer, I love to solve problems with programming, automating process and make the life more easily, I'm graduated in computer engineer, specialism in HTML, CSS, JavaScript, node and framework React and nextJS.

 - 💻 Front-end developer
-- 🌱 I’m currently learning Next JS, TDD, SOLID, design pattern.
+- 🌱 I’m currently learning Next JS, TDD.
 - 📫 How to reach me: nichollas36@hotmail.com
 - 🎓👨‍🎓 Graduated in computer engine
 - 🎓👨‍🎓 learning english reaching fluency